 - ASI has 2 standards: the Performance Standard and the Chain of Custody Standard.
-These are applicable to the whole aluminium value chain, including the following supply chain activities: - o Bauxite mining, alumina refining, aluminium smelting, casthouses, semi-transformation, material conversion, and other manufacturing and sale of products containing aluminium - The scope of ASI's application is global. - Currently ASI has more than 80 members across industry and non-industry stakeholder groups.
-Around 30 of these are companies that will be seeking ASI Certification in the next few years, the majority of which are companies with more than US\$1 billion in turnover. - ASI aims to continue to grow membership and uptake of its standards, including in China and with downstream companies.
+These are applicable to the whole aluminium value chain, including the following supply chain activities: - o Bauxite mining, alumina refining, aluminium smelting, casthouses, semi-transformation, material conversion, and other manufacturing and sale of products containing aluminium - The scope of ASI's application is global. - Currently ASI has more than 120 members across industry and non-industry stakeholder groups.
+Of these, 40 are companies which have achieved one or more ASI Certifications in 32 countries. - ASI aims to continue to grow membership and uptake of its standards throughout the value chain.